- Program Details

 Highland Family Medicine

 This practice has grown to 20,000 patients from 7,000 families who come from neighborhoods throughout Rochester and represent the full spectrum of age, race, and socioeconomic backgrounds.
-Providing continuity care at this busy office are six teams of faculty and resident physicians, nurse practitioners, registered nurses, medical assistants, and secretaries, many of whom have worked at the practice for over twenty years.
-Additional onsite resources include behavioral health specialists, an immunization outreach worker, a Family Planning team, a social worker, a care manager, and medical specialists in OB/Gyn and Sports Medicine.
-HFM’s immunization- and lead-tracking programs have been recognized by local medical and public health officials as the best in Rochester.
+Providing continuity care at this busy office are seven teams of faculty and resident physicians, nurse practitioners, registered nurses, medical assistants, and secretaries, many of whom have worked at the practice for over twenty years.
+Additional onsite resources include behavioral health specialists, an immunization outreach worker, a Family Planning team, a social worker, chronic disease care managers, and medical specialists in OB/Gyn, Sports Medicine, and Geriatrics.
+HFM’s immunization and lead tracking programs have been recognized by local medical and public health officials as the best in Rochester.
 Highland Family Medicine has been recognized as a National Committee for Quality Assurance (NCQA) Patient-Centered Medical Home (PCMH) Level 3 site.

-Quality assurance is built into practice operations with the P4 initiative lending itself to the inclusion of residents in all aspects of the practice.
+Quality assurance is built into practice operations with a five month rotation in PGY2 year that focuses on quality improvement.
 The electronic health record system is remotely accessible to providers making practice call more efficient.
 Colposcopies and other procedures are performed on site.
-Videotaping and observing patient encounters, including family meetings, are available in several rooms.
-A reference library with access to all the latest online health care research is centrally located.
+Videotaping and observing patient encounters, including family meetings, are commonplace.
 In addition, HFM houses faculty, administrator, and resident offices, as well as conference rooms.

 Brown Square Health Center is located about 10 minutes from Highland Hospital, on Lake Avenue, a busy avenue connecting downtown Rochester to Charlotte and Lake Ontario.
 Brown Square's location on a busy commercial strip belies the areas of need in the surrounding area.
 Brown Square draws patients from both the Northwest and Northeast sections of the city, representing some of the poorest neighborhoods in the area.
 Patients also come from several suburbs of Rochester, representing those families who have moved out of the city but want to maintain the connection to the physicians who cared for them over time.
 The center provides comprehensive health care to the indigent, working poor, the uninsured, and some HMO participants.
 Patients represent diverse heritages, including African-American, Caribbean, Italian, Puerto Rican, Southeast Asian (Vietnamese, Cambodian, Burmese, Karen, Thai, Laotian), African (Somali, Sudanese, Liberian, Burundian), and Eastern European (Russian, Ukrainian, Turkish).
 Jordan Health Services provides medical, dental, and support services, including on-site diabetes case manager, a dietitian, a perinatal care manager, and HIV case management.